FaIhAjAlAmToPu/sharpDemo/MVC & Project/tutorial/README.md

 ---

 ## URL-Based Blog Comment System
-Describe how data flows through the MVC layers when a user submits a comment via a URL navigation (e.g., /Posts/Comment/456), saving the comment in the database.
+**Question**: Describe how data flows through the MVC layers when a user submits a comment via a URL navigation (e.g., /Posts/Comment/456), saving the comment in the database.

 **Roles**:
 - **Model**: Stores blog post and comment data, validates comment content (e.g., no profanity), saves comments to the database.